DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

   - 50 Ohm output impedance
   - Test points on DAC output before balun
   - Mounting holes for M2 hardware or standoffs
-  - BOM options for both blue and green hardware
+  - BOM options for both blue and green components

 # What is Included
 This project includes everything needed to make an ersatz evaluation board.